-Children with obsessive-compulsive disorder (OCD) may have intrusive, unwanted thoughts (obsessions) that can cause anxiety and make them perform repetitive actions, routines, or rituals such as counting, organizing objects in a specific manner, washing hands frequently, and reading something repeatedly.
+Children with obsessive-compulsive disorder (OCD) may have intrusive, unwanted thoughts (obsessions) that are very hard to ignore and can cause anxiety and make them perform repetitive actions, routines, or rituals such as counting, organizing objects in a specific manner, washing hands frequently, and reading something repeatedly.

 Their compulsive thoughts may interfere with their daily functioning and often cause them embarrassment and distress.